ctotof38/poulatof/README.md

 sudo systemctl enable door-daemon.service
 ```

+The script called by this service (door_management.sh) wait until 30 seconds that wlan0 is UP.
+The, it switch OFF the led, send email to
+notify that service will start soon, and launch the door management

 ### 3.11. watchdog

 The program sends every 5 minutes a notification to the systemd service, which has a watch dog set to 6 minutes.
 If no signal is received, systemd restart the system

+It also check the RPI temperature, and send email once when temperature is higher than 50°c, 70°c and 80°c

 ## 4. The ultimate configuration